r-sauers/soundbytes/README.md

 Home page with a few example soundbytes

 ![](https://github.com/csci5117f24/project-2-404-not-found/blob/main/mockups/my_soundbytes.png)
-My soundbytes pages where all a users soundbytes will show
+My soundbytes pages where a user can record new soundbytes and see all existing soundbytes

 ![](https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif)